THE ISLE OF DOGS: Route C (West)

 Although the Plate House has been converted into flats, its importance in marine history has been recognised by leaving many of the original features.
 To explore more of Burrell’s Wharf, walk down the left hand side of the Plate House and turn left again into a cobbled way between Taffrail House and Slipway House.
 Retun to the front of the Plate House and make your way down the east side, past Beacon House, to an alleyway where there is an exit through a stone archway to Westferry Road.
 Immediately to your right is Scott Russell’s Counting House - the scene of many an argument.
-Turn around and look across the road to The Forge, built in 1860 for the firm who took over the site after the collapse of Scott Russell’s firm.
+Turn around and look across the road to The Forge.
+Now an up-market craft centre, it was built in 1860 for the firm who took over the site after the collapse of Scott Russell’s firm.
 Inside the forge six steam hammers banged away noisily, creating parts for an armour-plated warship, HMS Northumberland, launched in 1866 – another difficult and costly enterprise which resulted in the iron works closing down.
 After this, the Thames-side ship-building industry began to decline, and in 1888 the site was taken over by Burrell & Co, paint and colour manufacturers.
 It has gone down in local history as being the place where you could see pink pigeons, their feathers dyed by the emissions from the factory.
 Paint production finally ceased there in the 1980’s.

 After having explored this historical area continue walking up Westferry Road until you get to a crossroads.
 Look to the right, up Harbinger Road, to see some nineteenth-century dockers' cottages.
 On your left is Napier Avenue.
 You will see a grassy area ahead - a reminder that while heavy industry was being carried on here, not far inland large tracts of pasture remained.
 If you walk towards the railings you will see the remnants of the slipway where the Great Eastern was launched.
 Just a collection of ancient beams on a concrete base – but what a tale they tell!
 Wander round to the riverside to see a length of heavy chain lying on the path, similar to that seen in the iconic picture of Brunel at the launch of the Great Eastern.
 At low tide the ghostly remains of further beams can still be seen on the foreshore – damaged by the V1 rocket that landed on them in WW2.
 The Google satellite view shows the site very clearly.
 Full details of the slipway can be found in the report of the archaelogical investigation undertaken in 2010.
 Masthouse Terrace Pier shown cutting through the centre of the slipway is a stop for Thames Clippers.